Priyanshusingh09876/CS501-E1/Assignment2-FocusPlanBuilder/README.md

 ## State and recomposition explanation

+**Which composable owns the application state?**
-`FocusPlanRoute` owns all of the screen's state. `subject`, `minutesText`, and the generated `plan` are declared there with `mutableStateOf` inside `rememberSaveable`. `FocusPlanScreen` is stateless: it receives those values as ordinary parameters and reports user actions back through callbacks (`onSubjectChange`, `onMinutesChange`, `onCreatePlan`, `onStartOver`).
-This is state hoisting; the screen and every component under it can be previewed and tested just by passing values in.
+`FocusPlanRoute`.
+It declares `subject`, `minutesText`, and `plan` with `mutableStateOf` inside `rememberSaveable`, validates the input, and builds the `FocusPlan`. `FocusPlanScreen` is stateless: it receives those values as parameters and reports user actions through `onSubjectChange`, `onMinutesChange`, and `onCreatePlan`.
+This is state hoisting.

+**Why are the text-field values stored as `String` rather than `Int`?**
-The inputs are stored as `String`, not `Int`, because a `TextField` must be able to hold whatever the user has typed so far: an empty field, a partial number, or "abc".
-None of those fit in an `Int`.
-Storing an `Int` would either crash or silently drop keystrokes.
+A `TextField` must hold whatever the user has typed so far, including an empty field, a partial number, or `"abc"`.
+None of those can be represented as an `Int`, so the raw text is stored and parsed only when needed.

+**Why is `toIntOrNull()` safer than `toInt()`?**
-`toIntOrNull()` is used instead of `toInt()` because `toInt()` throws `NumberFormatException` for blank, non-numeric, decimal, or oversized text.
-`toIntOrNull()` returns `null`, which the app treats as "not valid yet".
+`toInt()` throws `NumberFormatException` on blank, non-numeric, decimal, or oversized text, which would crash the app mid-keystroke. `toIntOrNull()` returns `null`, which the app treats as "not valid yet".

+**What state change causes the button to be recomposed?**
-The button's `enabled` flag is not stored anywhere.
-It is computed on every recomposition as
-`subject.isNotBlank() && minutes != null && minutes in 10..180`.
-Because that
+Any write to `subject` or `minutesText`. `canCreatePlan` is not stored; it is computed on each recomposition as `subject.isNotBlank() && minutes != null && minutes in 10..180`.
+Because that expression reads both state values, a keystroke in either field recomposes `FocusPlanRoute` and the button's `enabled` flag updates automatically.

-expression reads the two state values, any change to either one recomposes `FocusPlanRoute`, re-evaluates the expression, and the button updates by itself.
-There is no separate boolean to keep in sync.
+**What does `rememberSaveable` preserve that a local variable would not?**

-`rememberSaveable` differs from `remember` in where the value lives. `remember` keeps it in the in-memory composition, which is discarded when the Activity is recreated on rotation. `rememberSaveable` also writes it into the Activity's saved-instance-state `Bundle`, so after rotation the subject, minutes, and plan are restored.
-The plan is a data class rather than a primitive, so a small `Saver` (`FocusPlanSaver.kt`) flattens it into a list of Bundle-friendly values.
+A local variable is reset on every recomposition. `remember` survives recomposition but is lost when the Activity is recreated on rotation.
+`rememberSaveable` also writes the value into the saved-instance-state `Bundle`, so the subject and minutes come back after rotation.
+The plan is a data class, so `FocusPlanSaver` flattens it into Bundle-friendly values.

----

 ## Validation rules and edge cases